gabbieHoyer/OAI_digital_twins/README.md

 - [Any other acknowledgments]

 ## License
-This project is licensed under the [Your License Name] - see the LICENSE.md file for details.
+This project is licensed under the [Name] - see the LICENSE.md file for details.

 ## Publications
 For more details on our research, refer to our publication: [Publication Title](link to the publication)